thevpc/nuts/CONTRIBUTING.md

 # Contributing to Nuts

 Thanks for your interest in nuts.
-Our goal is to levrage le power of java and maven to build to build a rock solid package manager.
+Our goal is to leverage the power of Java, Maven and Gradle to build to build a rock solid package manager.

 ## Getting Started